CUCyber/class/4810-19-fall/09-service-maildns.md

 ### Introduction Questions

+Who is in charge of all domains and subdomains?

+### Introduction Questions

+What is a recursive DNS server?

+### Introduction Questions

 Has anyone set up a mailserver?

 ### Explore

-1. Use `dig` to query <host>
-  * Find the IP for lab.local
+1. On the server
+  1. Install BIND9
+  2. Create "example.com" zone
+  3. Create 2 A records
+  4. Add TXT record
+  4. Allow zone transfers from any computer
+2. On your computer
-  * Find the TXT record for lab.local
+  * Find the A record
-  * Pull the entire list of records for .local
+  * Pull the entire list of records
-2.